 The cost of ERP software will depend on several factors and vary from one vendor to the next.
 However, across software tiers or categories, the price of competing solutions will be similar.
 This allows businesses to easily compare vendors in the same category on factors other than costs – such as functionality, industry fit, after-sale support and more – which will ultimately have a bigger impact on the benefits the system can provide a business.

-To learn more about the costs of ERP software download this guide which includes information on:
+To learn more about the costs of hosted (cloud-based) ERP software download this guide which includes information on:

 "I browsed the web extensively and found that there wasn't anyone else that provided better value - anywhere near the value.
 Anyone with even close to the capabilities as Blue Link has a much higher cost of ownership.
 There is no other competition in that category."Ray Martin, President, Qualifirst